prrao87/patent-classification/README.md

 The confusion matrix shows that the DistilBERT model's results are much, much better than the baseline model's.
 This makes sense because the pretrained transformer + a better training regime during fine-tuning (including a warmup of the learning rate and more robust optimization) helps the model better disambiguate tokens from much smaller amounts of training data.
 Even though we see a 100% prediction rate for the minority class' D', the un-normalized confusion matrix (on the right of the image above) shows that we only made predictions on only **4** test samples for this class.
 Thus, it's a bit premature to state that the DistilBERT classifier is *truly* performing well, with such a limited test sample size on certain classes.

-To gain a better understanding of how this DistilBERT classifier will perform in the wild, it would make sense to scrape a random set of around 100 samples from the minority classes ('D' and 'E') and seeing what percentage of those are predicted correctly.
-However, even without cost-sensitive weights in this case, with such an imbalanced dataset, the DistilBERT classifier is showing very promising results!
+To gain a better understanding of how this DistilBERT classifier will actually perform in the wild, it would make sense to scrape a random set of around 100 samples from the minority classes ('D' and 'E') and seeing what percentage of those are predicted correctly.
+However, even without cost-sensitive weights in this case, and with such an imbalanced dataset, the DistilBERT classifier is showing very promising results!

 #### Note on cost-sensitive learning for transformers